-Here are eight things you can do to stay healthy this cold and flu season (and help keep your loved ones and more vulnerable people in your community safe too):
+Here are eight things you can do to stay healthy this cold and flu season.

 1. Get the flu jab

-Getting the flu vaccine is the best thing you can do to reduce your chance of getting the flu; and if you do get the flu, your symptoms will likely be milder and not last as long compared with people who don’t get the vaccine.
-The flu vaccine is especially important for people who are at increased risk of health complications, like people 65 and over, pregnant women, people with chronic health issues such as diabetes, heart disease, lung conditions, and neurological diseases.
+The annual flu vaccine remains the best defence from influenza and its complications.
+The flu vaccine is especially important for people who are at increased risk of health complications, like people 65 and over, pregnant women, people with chronic health issues such as diabetes, heart disease, lung conditions, neurological diseases, and Aboriginal and Torres Strait Islander people aged 6 months and over.
 This link from the Department of Health has a more complete list of who the vaccine is recommended for and who can get it for free under the National Immunisation Program.
-If you’re over 65, there’s a specific flu vaccine recommended for you, but it’s not available from all providers, so call ahead to check.
+If you're over 65, there's a specific flu vaccine recommended for you, but it's not available from all providers, so call ahead to check.
+Some universities and workplaces offer free flu vaccines to students and staff so double check to see if one is available to you.

 2. Wash and dry your hands